jankroken/commandline/README.md

 ### Using argument delimiters ###

-Sometimes, an option needs arguments that might be interpreted as arguments themself.
+Sometimes, an option needs arguments that might be interpreted as arguments themselves.
 The prime example of this is the find -exec argument.
 To help in situations like that, it is possible to specify that an option will consume arguments following it, until the delimiter is encountered.